Zaim Imamović (officer)

-Zaim Imamović (22 April 1961 – 9 October 1995) was a Bosniak soldier who commanded the Army of the Republic of Bosnia and Herzegovina forces in the Goražde enclave during the 1992–95 Bosnian War.
+Zaim Imamović (22 April 1961 – 9 October 1995) was a Bosnian military commander in the Army of the Republic of Bosnia and Herzegovina for Goražde enclave during the 1992–95 Bosnian War.

+Biography

 He was born in Ilovača, Goražde, SR Bosnia and Herzegovina, former SFR Yugoslavia.
-Prior to the war he was a professional soldier in the Yugoslav People's Army and held the rank of Captain.
+Before the war, he was a professional soldier in the Yugoslav People's Army and held the rank of Captain.

-When Yugoslavia began to fall apart Imamović was stationed in Slovenia but the beginning of the war in Bosnia found him in Sarajevo.
+When Yugoslavia began to fall apart, Imamović was stationed in Slovenia, but the beginning of the war in Bosnia found him in Sarajevo.
 He returned to his native region and took command of the soldiers there.

-His leadership skills were recognized and he was taken out of the enclave in order to command a unit which sought to break the siege from outside.
+His leadership skills were recognized, and he was taken out of the enclave to command a unit that sought to break the siege from outside.
 He always led from the frontline and was wounded 5 times.

+Death

 Imamović was killed by shrapnel from a shell on the Treskavica mountain on 9 October 1995, just one day before the ceasefire leading to the final peace agreement.

-He was buried on the grounds of the Ali Pasha Mosque in Sarajevo along other prominent Bosniak military and political leaders.
+He was buried on the grounds of the Ali Pasha Mosque in Sarajevo, along with other prominent Bosniak military and political leaders.

+Legacy

 Imamović's son Ernest is a politician, member of the Social Democratic Party of Bosnia and Herzegovina and current mayor of Goražde, having served since 25 December 2020.